Professional edition active

 • Those with severe intraventricular hemorrhage have a high morbidity rate.

-• For idiopathic seizures or seizures due to malformations, earlier onset is associated with worse neurodevelopmental outcomes.
+• For idiopathic seizures or seizures due to brain malformations, earlier onset is associated with worse neurodevelopmental outcomes.

-It is suspected, but not proved, that prolonged or frequent neonatal seizures may cause damage beyond that caused by the underlying disorder.
+It is suspected, but not proved, that prolonged or frequent neonatal seizures may cause damage beyond that caused by the underlying disorder, especially hippocampal sclerosis.
 There is concern that the metabolic stress of prolonged nerve cell firing during lengthy seizures may cause additional brain damage.
 When caused by acute injuries to the brain such as hypoxia-ischemia, stroke, or infection, neonates may have a series of seizures, but seizures typically abate after about 3 to 4 days; they may recur months to years later if brain damage has occurred.
 Seizures due to other conditions may be more persistent during the neonatal period.

 Key Points

-• Neonatal seizures usually occur in reaction to a systemic or central nervous system event (eg, hypoxia/ischemia, stroke, hemorrhage, infection, metabolic disorder, structural brain abnormality).
+• Neonatal seizures usually occur in reaction to a systemic or central nervous system event (eg, hypoxia-ischemia, stroke, hemorrhage, infection, metabolic disorder, structural brain abnormality).

-• Treatment is directed at the cause.
+• Treatment is directed at the underlying cause first, then at seizure cessation.

 Drugs Mentioned In This Article